Korean War Legacy Project

 Running a Road Grader

-Fredrick Still describes his job in Korea, maintaining roads as a part of the 116th Combat Engineer Battalion.
-Because of his experience on the farm, he was familiar working with heavy equipment, but his first hand road grader was too dangerous due to the rocky terrain.
-He explains that he then got a motorized road grader that was much easier to operate after a few days.
+Fredrick Still describes his role in Korea, where he maintained roads as part of the 116th Combat Engineer Battalion.
+Although his farm experience made him familiar with heavy equipment, the initial road grader he used was too dangerous on the rocky terrain.
+After a few days, he was reassigned a motorized road grader, which was much easier to operate.

 Tags: Front lines,Impressions of Korea,Living conditions